Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 <details>
 <summary> 7.
-Define XSUAA security strategy for local testing also for cloud </summary>
+Define XSUAA security strategy for cloud </summary>
 </br>
-We need to tell system  that if we run app locally (development environemnt) in BAS tool,
+We need to tell system that if we run app in cloud foundry BTP (production environemnt)
-</br> use mock strategy for testing security.
-After deployment to CF (production environemnt) we use JWT strategy.
+</br> use JWT strategy for security. by defining it in package.json
 </br>

 by defining following block of code in package.json